 The pasta has the right ratio of protein, carbohydrates, vegetables, and fat that will keep you feeling full all day long.
 On top of that, the lemon sauce gives the pasta a refreshing pizazz.

 The pasta tastes good by itself but can also be served on the side to accompany the main meal.

 To make this rotini pasta recipe, you'll need the following ingredients:

 1. Rotini.
 It is one of the most popular Italian pasta.
 This corkscrew-shaped pasta is made from semolina flour and can be substituted with Fusilli, Gemelli, Penne, Rotelle, and Torchio.
 Due to its shape, rotini can hold sauces better, making it perfect for any meat sauce or hearty soup.

 2. Red onion.
 I usually use yellow onion for recipes, including pasta and soups.
-For this recipe, I opted in for red onion because it's a slightly milder flavor than a yellow onion.
+For this recipe, I opted for red onion because it's a slightly milder flavor than yellow onion.
 In addition, the deep color makes the pasta look more attractive.

 3. Bell Pepper.
 You can pretty much use bell pepper of any color.
-Bell peppers are packed with Vitamin A, C, potassium, and fiber.
+Bell peppers are packed with vitamins A, C, potassium, and fiber.
 They're full of nutrients and flavors.
 I used bell pepper to add a nice crunch to the pasta.

 4. Broccolini Also known as baby broccoli.
 It has slimmer, sweeter stalks, and looser florets compared to regular broccoli.
 Broccolini is also more tender and has a milder flavor than broccoli.
 It goes so well with the other ingredients in this recipe.